1 year full-time,

 The Department has one of the largest concentrations of social policy research in the UK.
 In the 2014 Research Excellence Framework we were ranked third in the UK for overall research performance and joint first for the impact of our research.
 Graduate students have access to staff, projects and research across a wide range of social policy areas and the Department is home to many internationally renowned research centres, including:

 The MRes in Social Policy develops skills required by employers in a number of areas, especially policy analysis and research.
-You'll also find you develop transferable skills that will allow you to progress to different career areas or to continue your studies at PhD level.
+You'll also find you develop transferable skills that will allow you to progress to different career areas.

 The MRes in Social Policy is designed for students who want to become active in social policy analysis and research.
 Graduates from the MRes in Social Policy go on to a wide variety of destinations but most tend to go into one of three key areas: